perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 Perfana can produce a test run report can be used to share test results with stakeholders by poviding a selection of relevant graphs with descriptions.
 The report will be generated automatically based on the configured reporting template.

-To add a `panel` to the report template click Add panel{: .btn .fs-5 .mb-4 .mb-md-0 }.
+To add a `panel` to the report template click the `Add panel` button.
 This will open the `Add report panel` form, with the following fields:

 * System under test
 * Workload